 The first year of university will be full of highlights for your child.
 They’ll be studying something they’re passionate about, with academics and peers who share their enthusiasm.
 They’ll make new friends, have new experiences and develop a whole new social circle.
 They’ll discover they joy of great exam results, the satisfaction of mastering new skills and the inspiration of uncovering new knowledge.

-Check out our parents or guardians page to keep informed with the latest events, resources and course information for your child.
+Check out our parents or guardians page to keep informed with the latest events, resources and course information for your child at university.